-Coming June 16.
 In Gallery One: The History of Woods Hole.
 The stories of whaling, science, hurricanes, ferries, railroads, tourism, local industries and much more that created our interesting village.
-The core of this exhibit will be a timeline describing key people and significant events in the settlement and development of Woods Hole, covering the early 1600s to the present.
+The core of this exhibit is a timeline describing key people and significant events in the settlement and development of Woods Hole, covering the early 1600s to the present.

 Continuing in Gallery 2: This is an exhibit about all things shellfish!
 Man and Mollusk: A History of Shellfishing on Cape Cod takes you from the early uses of quahog shells by the Wampanoag Indians to present-day oyster farming by local fishermen.

 In this exhibit you will see examples of many kinds of shellfish found in our waters and the vintage tools that were used to gather them.

 You’ll learn how the uses of shellfish, like clams, evolved from being food for pigs and bait for fishing to the delicacies that we enjoy today.
 Thanks to Tom Chilton and Bob Grosch for curating this exhibit.

 Below is a list of exhibits at our Museum over the years.
 The first exhibit of the Woods Hole Historical Museum was held in 1974 in Endeavor House on School Street.
 The following year, in 1975, an exhibit was held at Fisher House on Church Street.

 In 1976, the Museum moved into Bradley House, and since then, there have usually, but not always, been at least two exhibits each year, one in each gallery.